jessepav/lacygoill-wiki-backup/debug.md

 ## What are their benefits?

-Automating a problem makes it happen more  quickly, and allows you to focus your attention on the exact conditions in which  it happens; in turn, this allows you to better understand the cause of the problem.
+Automating  a problem  makes it  happen more  quickly, and  lets you  focus your attention on the  exact conditions in which  it happens; in turn,  this lets you better understand the cause of the problem.

 Amplifying a  subtle problem, whose origin  is hard to locate  exactly, makes it more obvious.